 After burning the coffins, protesters gathered signatures for a petition to be sent to higher authorities in an attempt to stop the copper mine project.

-Villagers say that Union of Myanmar Economic Holding and Wan Bao Co., which is a subsidiary of China North Industries Co., illegally confiscated more than 7,800 acres of their farmland from 26 villages in Sarlingyi township since the partners began mining copper in 2011.
+Villagers say that Union of Myanmar Economic Holding and Wan Bao Co., which is a subsidiary of China North Industries Co., illegally confiscated more than 7,800 acres of their farmland from 26 villages in Salingyi township since the partners began mining copper in 2011.

 Some 500 villagers have been protesting near the Wan Bao Co. offices since August to demand adequate compensation, the return of confiscated lands, a stop to forced relocations, the reopening of locked monasteries, and end to the dumping of waste on their fields.

-Wan Bao recently told journalists that it had already paid 5,200 kyat (U.S. $60) in compensation per acre of confiscated farmland in April 2011, but the villagers say that they wished to maintain land they have farmed for generations in order to earn a living.
+Wan Bao recently told journalists that it had already paid 5,200 kyats (U.S. $60) in compensation per acre of confiscated farmland in April 2011, but the villagers say that they wished to maintain land they have farmed for generations in order to earn a living.

 Tensions have risen in recent weeks as the company has continued digging at the site and dumping waste soil on the confiscated land despite a request to suspend work and enter negotiations.